In Store

 Interactive retail stores create stand-out customer experiences

-Stores that make use of interactive displays can upgrade the consumer experience — allowing customers to enjoy a safe and engaging in-person shopping experience.
+When shoppers enter brick-and-mortar stores, they expect their in-store interactions to be more fulfilling than online shopping.
+Stores that use interactive retail displays can upgrade the consumer experience, allowing customers to enjoy an engaging, interactive shopping experience.
 New digital innovation options not only meet the evolving needs of today’s shoppers but also encourage them to make larger purchases by reaching them at the right moment with the right message.

 White Paper